 But the debate on this topic is still going strong.
 There are a couple of main reasons why people suspect that antibiotics may make hormonal birth control unreliable:

-Did enough women participate in past studies?
+Did enough women and people who menstruate participate in past studies?
 The researchers that studied the effects of antibiotics on birth control may have observed sample sizes too small to detect rare interactions between the two drugs.

-Think of it this way: if a study only observes 25 people, there's a good chance that rare side effects (like those that only happen to 1 out of 1,000 women, or less) won't show up, even though they do happen to some people.
+Think of it this way: if a study only observes 25 people, there's a good chance that rare side effects (like those that only happen to 1 out of 1,000 women and people who menstruate, or less) won't show up, even though they do happen to some people.

 Even without possible interactions with antibiotics, there's always a very slight chance of getting pregnant while using hormonal birth control.
 Super rare drug interactions aren't likely to raise your risk of getting pregnant beyond the typical risk that comes with your chosen birth control method.